mfkl/BasicFodyAddin/README.md

 This is a simple solution built as a starter for writing [Fody](https://github.com/Fody/Fody) addins.

 ## The moving parts

 ### BasicFodyAddin Project

+A project that contains any classes used for compile time metadata.
+Generally any usage and reference to this is removed at compile time so it is not needed as part of application deployment.

+### BasicFodyAddin.Fody Project

 The project that does the weaving.

 #### Output of the project

-It outputs a file named SampleFodyAddin.Fody.
+It outputs a file named BasicFodyAddin.Fody.
 The '.Fody' suffix is necessary for it to be picked up by Fody.

 #### ModuleWeaver